Best Retail Data Analytics Companies in 2026: 9 Vendors Ranked

 | Evidence transparency + AI discoverability | 2 | Public methodology, third-party citations |

 Editorial ranking based on public evidence at publication.
-No vendor paid for inclusion.
+Placement follows the published scoring method.

 Editorial Scope and Limitations

 Vendors covered publicly position themselves as retail data, analytics, AI, or ML delivery partners with sufficient public evidence to evaluate.
 Vendors without public Clutch, analyst, or named-client footprint are excluded.
 In-house build, freelance marketplaces, and pure-SaaS analytics products are not ranked.
-Uvik Software claims use only the two approved sources (uvik.net and Clutch profile), which name retail and consumer clients including Coop Italia, Intersport, and Champion; Evidence Boundary language marks where specific retail-analytics outcomes still warrant due diligence.
+Uvik Software claims use the public sources linked beside each fact; review aggregates come from its current official site and Clutch profile.
+No named retail-analytics outcome is inferred from its general client roster; page-specific outcome fit still warrants due diligence.

 Source Ledger